petosbratok/projects/Twitch API/README.txt

 and for how long they will be pressed (in seconds).
 At twoButton function the second (additional) button will only. be pressed slightly (if you turn a car, for exaple), this can also be modified.
+Can support 5 chat commands at the same time.